alexnathanson/EPSolar_Tracer/README.md

 ## Arduino Uno + Max485
 This works well.
 It's a pretty easy implementation.
 I'm using software serial to free up the USB port for serial communication with a computer or whatever you want.
 In the future I may build it out as a library.

+You can monitor the serial port from the Arduino IDE or serialTest.py

+## Win 10 PC
+This is the simplest implementation.
+Uses a RS485 to USB cable.
+In the

 ## Resources & Prior Work
 https://github.com/kasbert/epsolar-tracer <br>